Kapiainen/Lauhdutin/Readme.md

 Lauhdutin
 ==
 A Rainmeter skin for aggregating games from different platforms and then launching them.
 Supports Steam, GOG Galaxy, Battle.net, and regular Windows shortcuts.
 Games are presented as a scrollable list that can be filtered and sorted in multiple ways.
-There are a variety of setting that allow you to customize the appearance of the skin (e.g. orientation, number of slots, dimensions of a slot, animations).
+There are a variety of settings that allow you to customize the appearance of the skin (e.g. orientation, number of slots, dimensions of a slot, animations).

 ![ex](Docs/demo.gif)